 The department offers a mix of Advanced Placement courses, required courses, and a wide array of electives.
 Sophomores are required to take a full year of World History, while United States History is required for juniors and American Government and Economics are required for seniors.

 In addition, the varied electives have proven very popular with students.
 The electives include: The Civil War, Sport and Society*, Ethnic and Cultural Diversity, Psychology, American Law and Justice and Mass Media.
-We offer an Honors World History course as well as Advanced Placement courses in U.S. History, American Government, Comparative Government, Macroeconomics, Microeconomics, Human Geography and Psychology.
+We offer an Honors World History course as well as Advanced Placement courses in U.S. History, American Government, Comparative Government, Macroeconomics, Microeconomics, and Psychology.

 *(1 semester = 5 units)